tinkrelectronic/fritzing-app/build.md

 ## Install Qt 6.8.1 or build from source
 + zlib, quazip and clipper edit the PRI files and swap LIB comments (#)
++ You can of course use another Qt version if you wish.

 ## Fritzing Source Code
 Download or git clone